America and the Panhandle’s favorite books chosen

 The Great American Read launched in May with a televised special event hosted by Meredith Vieira.

 Voters cast ballots nationally online, by phone and via SMS until the exciting finale and countdown to “America’s Best-Loved Book,” which aired on Panhandle PBS.

 For this region, Panhandle PBS is holding a concurrent vote to determine The Great Panhandle Read.
 The winning book will be announced Oct.
 25.

 The list of 100 books was narrowed to 64 by a panel of representatives from our partners — Amarillo Public Library, Harrington Library Consortium, Amarillo College and Panhandle PBS/FM 90 — and placed into a bracket.
 The seeds were revealed in a live event Aug.
 4 at Ama-Con, the Amarillo Public Library’s pop culture convention held at the Amarillo Civic Center Complex.

-The full list of 100 titles is available online now.
+The full list of 100 titles is available online.

-Borger native and former Amarillo teacher Shanna Peeples, the 2015 National Teacher of the Year, has appeared in each of the fall episodes and is expected to appear in the Oct.
-23 finale.
+Borger native and former Amarillo teacher Shanna Peeples, the 2015 National Teacher of the Year, appeared in every episode of the series, including the finale, during which Vieira introduced her as "a fan favorite."
 She served on a 13-member panel of experts that helped finalize the list of 100 books.

 All of the novels on the top 100 list were chosen by the American public in a specially commissioned, demographically representative national survey conducted by YouGov.